Cambridge Municipal Airport (Ohio)

 Cambridge Municipal Airport (ICAO: KCDI, FAA LID: CDI) is three miles south of Cambridge, in Guernsey County, Ohio.
 The FAA's National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

 Many U.S. airports use the same three-letter location identifier for the FAA and IATA, but this facility is CDI to the FAA and has no IATA code.

 Facilities

 The airport covers 75 acre at an elevation of 799 feet (244 m).
 Its single runway, 4/22, is 4,298 by 75 feet (1,310 x 23 m) asphalt.

-In the year ending September 23, 2010 the airport had 6,040 aircraft operations, average 16 per day: 92% general aviation, 7% air taxi, and 1% military.
-22 single-engine aircraft were then based at the airport.
+For the 12-month period ending June 3, 2022 the airport had 1,352 aircraft operations, average 26 per week: 62% general aviation, 35% air taxi, and 3% military.
+For the same time period, 14 aircraft were based at the airport: 11 single-aisle airplanes, 2 ultralights, and 1 helicopter.
+These are down from 6,040 and 22 based aircraft in 2010.

+The airport has a fixed-base operator that sells fuel, both avgas and jet fuel, and offers amenities such as aircraft hangars, courtesy cars, internet, conference rooms, a crew lounge, snooze rooms, and more.

+Facility Repairs and Upgrades

+In 2013, a gas and oil development near the airport exploded, necessitating repairs at the airport.
+Updates include the replacement of two obstruction light poles and compliance issues essential for a runway extension.
+The rotating beacon was also replaced.

+In 2022, the airport received $1.3 million from the Federal Aviation Administration to rebuild its ramp and rehabilitate a taxilane.
+The money funded the airport's first major renovation in 20 years and was aimed to prevent aircraft damage caused by excavation and fuel tank removals.